deargle-classes/security-analytics-assignments/_labs/lab-python-app-development.md

 This will give you the `pip3` command.
 Then, symlink `/usr/bin/pip` to `/usr/bin/pip3` for great justice.

-## Get `python` and `pip` -- for Mac users
+## Mac users -- Get `python` and `pip`

-I'm sorry but I don't know.
-But [follow this guide, it looks easy enough](https://docs.python-guide.org/starting/install3/osx/).
+Mac users: **Assuming you're not using anaconda python**: [follow this guide to get python and pip, it looks easy enough](https://docs.python-guide.org/starting/install3/osx/).
 Report back?

-## Okay now I have `python` and `pip` commands available, but I'm tired.

-Keep going.
+Sorry, I'm not a Mac user.

+If you're using Anaconda, you already have access to `python` and `pip`.

+## Creating a virtual environment

 Now you need virtual environment to make your soon-to-be-dozens of python apps in.
 Dozens because you'll get so in to this that you won't be able to stop.

-You've used `docker` before -- `docker` gives you isolated, reproducible entire operating system environments so that apps can run precisely replicably without worrying about interactions with any other apps running on a system. virtual environments are like docker, except not.
-They're ways to isolate _python apps_ from one another -- ways to bundle python installed packages. virtual environments give you the ability to bundle a `requirements.txt` file with your python app that says exactly which python packages -- and package-versions -- need to be installed in order for the app to work.
-You ship the requirements file with your app, not the actual packages.

-Okay let's get to it.
+If you're not using anaconda, follow the section below for "virtualenvwrapper."
+If you're using Anaconda, skip below to the section "Using conda env for Anaconda users."

+### Non-Anaconda users -- Using Virtualenvwrapper

 I use a python package called [`virtualenvwrapper`](https://virtualenvwrapper.readthedocs.io/en/latest/) which ... wraps... `virtualenv`.
 I recommend you use it too.
 Install it, using `pip`, like this: